 During this period, Shabana served as the National Gender Mainstreaming Advisor at the Ministry of Rural Rehabilitation and Development's National Solidarity Program in Kabul, but left the position in 2012 to focus on SOLA full time.
 In addition to leading SOLA, Shabana's advocacy work on the importance of educating girls takes her around the world.
 She is a global ambassador for Girl Rising, a call to action seeking investment in girls' education worldwide.
 In recognition for her work, Shabana was named one of National Geographic's 2014 Emerging Explorers, and one of CNN International's Leading Women of 2014.

-Travis Morris, assistant professor of criminology and criminal justice, is currently the director of Norwich University's Peace and War Center.
-The mission of the Center is to promote discussions and understanding of war and its effects; to convey that there is always a relationship between peace and war; to advance interdisciplinary knowledge for students, scholars, and practitioners on the relationship between peace and war at local, national, and global levels.
-Dr. Morris holds a PhD from the University of Nebraska, an MS in criminal justice from Eastern Kentucky University, and a BA in criminology from Northern Illinois University.
+Travis Morris, associate professor of criminology and criminal justice, is currently the director of Norwich University's Peace and War Center.
+The mission of the Center is to promote discussions and understanding of war and its effects, to convey that there is always a relationship between peace and war, and to advance interdisciplinary knowledge for students, scholars, and practitioners on the relationship between peace and war at local, national, and global levels.
+Morris holds a PhD from the University of Nebraska, an MS in criminal justice from Eastern Kentucky University, and a BA in criminology from Northern Illinois University.
 He was a Ranger-qualified Infantry Officer with the 10th Mountain Division, U.S. Army, and a police officer in Lexington, Ky.
-Dr. Morris teaches courses in terrorism, policing, homeland security, and criminology; his research interests include violent extremist propaganda analysis, information warfare, and comparative justice systems.
-He has published on the relationship between policing, peacekeeping, counter-terrorism, and counter-insurgency and has conducted ethnographic research in Yemen and published on how crime intersects with formal and informal justice systems in a socio-cultural context.
+He teaches courses in terrorism, policing, homeland security, and criminology; his research interests include violent extremist propaganda analysis, information warfare, and comparative justice systems.
+He directed a NATO Science for Peace Program in Macedonia and leads an Israeli/Palestinian conflict field study funded by the Olmsted Foundation.
+He has published on the relationship between policing, peacekeeping, counterterrorism, and counter-insurgency, and has conducted ethnographic research in Yemen and published on how crime intersects with formal and informal justice systems in a socio-cultural context.
+His recent book, Dark Ideas, examines some of the leading ideas and ideologues that have shaped modern terrorism.

-Nicole DiDomenico serves as the Norwich University Director of Civic Engagement, Service-Learning and Campus-Community Partnerships.
-She began the University's Office of Volunteer Programs in 2002 and oversees what is now the Center for Civic Engagement, it's on-going and one-time (on-campus and off-campus) local and domestic public service programs, events and clubs.
-In 2004, Ms. DiDomenico began Norwich University' NU VISIONS Abroad program - a short-term international and interdisciplinary service-learning program focused on collaborative problem-solving with host community partners based on the needs expressed by the communities served.
+Nicole DiDomenico serves as the Norwich University director of civic engagement, service-learning, and campus-community partnerships.
+She established the university’s Office of Volunteer Programs in 2002 and oversees what is now the Center for Civic Engagement, it’s on-going and one-time (on-campus and off-campus) local and domestic public service programs, events and clubs.
+In 2004, Ms. DiDomenico began Norwich University’ NU VISIONS Abroad program - a short-term international and interdisciplinary service-learning program focused on collaborative problem-solving with host community partners based on the needs expressed by the communities served.
 Since its inception, Ms. DiDomenico has since sent over 120 students to 7 countries on 18 international service trips to sites such as Tanzania, Viet Nam, the Philippines, Haiti, Nicaragua and others.
 She holds a Masters in Teaching with a concentration in Service-Learning from SUNY Plattsburgh (2002,) and a Masters of Public Administration with a track in Organizational Leadership from Norwich University (2015.)
 Her skillsets include conducting needs assessments in culturally diverse settings with diverse populations; harnessing the human and other available resources to address expressed needs; assessing site risk; planning group travel and logistics; event planning; fundraising; and leadership development.
 In her free time, she serves on the Upendo Mmoja Board of Directors, and is an active member of the Northfield Rotary Club.

 Miri Kim is an assistant professor of history at Norwich University.
 Her work is centered on intercultural flows of ideas and materials in northeast China in the late nineteenth and early twentieth century.
 As a China specialist with a lifelong interest in the study of languages as well as regional and world history, she is strongly committed to incorporating multiple perspectives and methods into her teaching as well as research.
 At Norwich, she teaches courses in the history of world civilizations, China, Japan, and East Asia that aim to engage students in the same way.
 She is the academic advisor for the Norwich University Model United Nations Club and is also active in fostering undergraduate research, guiding students on honors thesis and independent summer research projects that focus on Asian Studies topics.
 She attended the Inter-University Program for Chinese Language Studies at Tsinghua University, Beijing, after completing her B.A. in history at Reed College, and received her Ph.D. and M.A. in modern Chinese history from the University of California, Irvine.